Oral Cancer Screening Austin TX

 The regular visits you make to our dental office are a good starting point for oral cancer screenings.
 These visits can save you from the disease, allowing you to keep your beautiful smile healthy.
 If cancer is already present, our dental team is able to catch it during your regular visits for dental exams and cleanings or during the scheduled screening appointments.
 An oral cancer screening is important because it allows you to receive treatment in time, hence boosting the chances of having a successful treatment.
 Additionally, our dentist may catch other oral issues that could remain undetected, using the latest in dental technology.

 Early diagnosis is key to the successful treatment of all types of oral cancer.
 Cancer is a serious disease and for this reason, we welcome you to our dental office for screening.
-Visit at Dr. Emily Zaramella, DDS or give us a call at 737-273-3303 for an appointment.
+Visit at Emily Ianno Zaramella, DDS or give us a call at 737-273-3303 for an appointment.